.

 Plan paid You paid Other payments (made by programs or organizations; see Section 3)

-Name of drug followed by description of strength and form, e.g., "25 mg tabs" and the date prescription was filled.
+Name of drug followed by followed by quantity, strength, and form, e.g., "25 mg tabs" and the date prescription was filled.

 Amount paid by the plan.
 Use $0.00 if applicable.
 Amount.
 Use $0.00 if applicable.
 Amount.
 Use $0.00 if applicable.
-For each payment, identify the payer when paid by the Medicare Coverage Gap Discount Program or Extra Help. e.g.: "$5.00 (paid by Medicare Coverage Gap Discount Program)", "$5.00 (paid by ’Extra Help’)".
+For each payment, identify the payer as follows.
+When paid by the Medicare Coverage Gap Discount Program or Extra Help. e.g.: "$5.00 (paid by Medicare Coverage Gap Discount Program)", "$5.00 (paid by ’Extra Help’)".
 Plan may insert other payers if known.

 Your "out-of-pocket costs" amount is $______.
 (This is the amount you paid this month plus the amount of "other payments" made this month that count toward your "out-of-pocket costs"

-Your "“total drug costs" amount is $______.
-(This is the total amount of all payments made for your drugs by the plan, and you, plus "other payments".
+Your "total drug costs" amount is $______.
+(This is the total for this month of all payments made for your drugs by the plan ($____) and you ($____) plus "other payments"($____).)

 Total amount paid by the plan this month; use $0.00 if applicable.